Your One-Stop Resource for Longevity, Health, Exercise, Nutrition, and Scientific Articles all to help You Live a Longer, Fuller Life.

 The brain is a complex organ that has unique nutrient needs.
 Good nutrition for the brain calls for a diet low in saturated fats and sugars, and high in foods rich in vitamin B. The brain needs glucose, proteins, fatty acids, vitamins, minerals and other essential nutrients to run at peak performance.

 Glucose is obtained by eating carbohydrates and other foods that can be converted to glucose.
 To maximize brain performance it is important to eat quality carbohydrates from whole grains, fruits and vegetables and dairy products.
-Empty carbohydrates consumed from refined sugar products are not a good source of brain fuel.

 Milk, Eggs, liver, meats, fish and legumes are an essential source of brain fuel.
+Low levels of Vitamin B12 has been linked to cognitive impairment.

 To function well, your brain needs a good supply of essential fatty acids known as omega-3.
 The brain needs glucose, proteins, fatty acids, vitamins, minerals and other essential nutrients to run at peak performance.
 Since the body cannot produce these fatty acids, you need to get them from food.
 These fatty acids are found in fish oils, nuts, and seeds.